 It appears that these tiny creatures hold a number of secrets.
 They live in one of the world’s remotest and partly politically unstable regions.
-Maybe it will play out in their favour and they will be spared the unnecessary attention.
+Maybe it will play out in their favour, and they will be spared the unnecessary attention.
 Seeing them in that hidden cave on top of the mountain always gave me a feeling that I was witnessing something extraordinary, catching a glimpse of a world that exists beyond human awareness.

 Kitti’s bats a not the only residents that the Abbot shares his cave with.
 There are three other species of bats: Lesser false vampire (Megaderma spasma), Intermediate Roundleaf bat (Hipposideros larvatus) and Trident Roundleaf bat (Aselliscus stoliczkanus).
 Trident Roundleaf bats appear to have the same breeding season as Kitti’s bats.
 There is usually a decent number of Trident Roundleaf females carrying almost grown young in June – July.
 The lactating females prefer the low ledges in the main chamber for roosting and therefore easily observed.
-By August however, Trident bats move up toward the roof of the cave closer to the larger Intermediate Roundleaf bats.
+By August, however, Trident bats move up toward the roof of the cave closer to the larger Intermediate Roundleaf bats.

-The Lesser false vampire bats live in a separate chamber and I have never seen more than five of them at once.
+The Lesser false vampire bats live in a separate chamber, and I have never seen more than five of them at once.

 Bats, of course, are not the only mammals living on the mountain with the Abbot.
 As hard as rural Thais try to eat their way through the remaining wildlife (they view the mammal field guide as a menu!), some still remain.
-No one could conceive such an audacity as hunt in the environs of the Abbot’s mountain.
+No one could conceive such audacity as hunt in the environs of the Abbot’s mountain.
 There are numerous Variable squirrels (Callosciurus finlaysonii), Grey-bellied squirrels (Callosciurus caniceps), Indochinese ground squirrels (Menetes berdmorei ) and Northern tree shrews (Tupaia belangeri ) rustling in the shrubs and trees.
 Until recently, Slow lorises (Nycticebus coucang) were seen quite often, though in the recent years there have been no sightings.
 There is an occasional Malayan pangolin (Manis javanica), but since these shy and gentle creatures are worth their weight in desperately needed cash, they have slim chances of survival even on the Abbot’s mountain.
 While they are hard to spot due to their nocturnal habits, they are quite easy to catch.
 Pangolins feed primarily by raiding ant and termite nests up in the trees, and once spotted they have no escape route.
 All the hunter needs to do is to climb up and collect the defenceless animal from his feeding spot.

-As sad as it is, that such a unique biodiversity hotspot is a rare exception in the sea of cultivated landscape, it is perhaps encouraging that its very existence is due to spiritual intervention.
-Religion plays a much larger role in the Thai society, than it does in most Western counties, and perhaps this could be one of the avenues to explore in the battle to conserve the county’s rapidly disappearing biodiversity.
+As sad as it is, that such a unique biodiversity hotspot is a rare exception in the sea of the cultivated landscape, it is perhaps encouraging that its very existence is due to the spiritual intervention.
+Religion plays a much larger role in the Thai society than it does in most Western counties, and perhaps this could be one of the avenues to explore in the battle to conserve the county’s rapidly disappearing biodiversity.